yoadg/yoadg.github.io/_wiki/webservices.md

 - *SOAP* (formerly the Simple Object Access Protocol) enables endpoints to send and receive data through XML over HTTP or SMTP.
 - *REpresentational State Transfer (REST)* is a set of web API architecture principles.
 - *GraphQL* is a data query language that uniquely allows clients to request any specific data that they need.
-- *gRPC* is a high-performance, open-source RPC framework, which uses Protocol Buffers to serialize and parse data.
+- *gRPC* is a high-performance, open-source RPC framework, which uses [Protocol Buffers](/wiki/serialization#protocol-buffers) to serialize and parse data.
+- *Thrift* is an RPC framework for creating interoperable and scalable services.

 ### XML-RPC
 **XML-RPC** is a simple protocol which permits programs to make function or procedure calls across a network over HTTP.
 It uses a small XML vocabulary to describe the nature of requests and responses.
 XML-RPC client specifies a procedure name and parameters in XML format, which is sent to the server in an HTTP POST request.
 The server returns either a fault or a response in XML format.
 XML-RPC parameters are a simple list of types and content – structs and arrays are the most complex types available.
 It has no notion of objects and no mechanism for including information that uses other XML vocabulary.